Michael Cox (police officer)

 Michael A. Cox Sr. (born June 17, 1965) is an American police officer, currently serving as the commissioner of the Boston Police Department.
-He previously was the chief of police in Ann Arbor, Michigan from 2019 until 2022.
+He previously was the chief of police in Ann Arbor, Michigan, from 2019 until 2022.

 Cox was raised in the Roxbury neighborhood of Boston.
-Before being appointed as Ann Arbor's police chief, Cox served approximately 30 years as an officer in the Boston Police Department until 2019.
+Before being appointed Ann Arbor's police chief in 2019, Cox served approximately 30 years as an officer in the Boston Police Department.
 In 1995, Cox (working in plainclothes) was mistaken by fellow officers for a suspect during a chase, and was seriously beaten by fellow officers in a notable police brutality incident.
 Cox reached a financial settlement with the department and continued to work as an officer.
 He worked his way up to Superintendent, the second-highest rank in the department, before departing for Ann Arbor in 2019.
-He departed Ann Arbor to return to Boston in 2022 as the department's chief.
+He returned to Boston in 2022 to serve as the city's police chief.

 Early life

-Mike Cox was born in mid-1965 at Beth Israel Hospital in Boston, and raised in the Roxbury neighborhood of the city.
-He was the youngest of six children in an African-American family born to David and Bertha Cox.
+Mike Cox was born in mid-1965 at Beth Israel Hospital in Boston to David and Bertha Cox.
+The youngest of six children in an African-American family, he was raised in the Roxbury neighborhood of the city.
 Cox's father, David, was the first Black person to own a Boston-based landscaping company.
-His mother, Berta, worked for thirty-years as a wire sorter at Raytheon in Waltham, Massachusetts.
-Cox's parents had originally met and married while living in Tennessee, but had resided in Boston for more than a decade by the time of Cox's birth.
-They were middle-class and the homeowners of a relatively large two-family residence which housed both their nuclear family as well as Cox's grandparents.

-Cox's family home was located in Dudley Square (today known as Nubian Square), an area which in the 1970s and 1980s was experiencing high levels of unemployment, homelessness, and frequent crime.
-In the early 1970s, the city built a new police station and courthouse serving Dudley Square on a lot which abutted the Cox family's backyard.
+His mother, Berta, worked for thirty years as a wire sorter at Raytheon in Waltham, Massachusetts.
+Cox's parents met and married while living in Tennessee, and had resided in Boston for more than a decade by the time of Cox's birth.
+They were middle-class and homeowners, owning a relatively large two-family residence.
+Cox's grandparents also resided in the home.
+The Cox family home was located in Dudley Square (today known as Nubian Square), an area that in the 1970s and 1980s experienced higher levels of unemployment, homelessness, and crime.
+In the early 1970s, the city built a new police station and courthouse serving Dudley Square on a lot that abutted the Cox family's backyard.
 As a youth, Cox became acquainted with some of the officers who worked there.
 This, combined with his affinity for television shows about police, inspired him to later pursue a career in law enforcement.

 Cox attended private school in Brookline, then the private Milton Academy for one year, where he faced class-based discrimination.
 He moved to Wooster School in 1981 and was admitted to Providence College in 1984.
 Cox frequently saw his differences from other private school students as the result of a class divide and not a race divide.
 He finished his college education at Morehouse College, an HBCU in Atlanta.
 After graduating from college, he took a civil service exam to begin a career in law enforcement.